 While other solutions like EndNote and RefWorks are designed around you creating and managing your own reference library: Recite is different.
-Reference management software can require a large investment time, building and caring for your own database of references.
-Recite doesn’t need you to do that.
+Reference management software can require a large time investment, building and caring for your own database of references.
+Recite doesn't need you to do that.

 In Recite, you simply write your article in whatever tool you feel comfortable with.
 Then, when you're finished, upload your document in Recite and see the results instantly.